urbit/docs/docs/arvo/internals/ford/commentary.md

             (fine cof %noun vax)

-This slaps evaluates the given silk, then it slaps the result against the given twig.
+This slaps evaluates the given silk, then it slaps the result against the given hoon.
 Since we don't know what of what mark (if any) is the result, we give it a mark of `%noun`.

 Lifecycle of a `%vale`